SahilJ97/AutoPunc/README.txt

--src/ contains all the Python code concerning the PyTorch model -requirements.txt - Python environment requirements (see above) -saj2163_final_paper.pdf - Project writeup
+-src/ contains all the Python code concerning the PyTorch model -requirements.txt - Python environment requirements (see above) -saj2163_final_paper.pdf - Project writeup -model-tuned.pt - Tuned model

+All files outside of data/ were written by me.

 -----RUNNING THE SCRIPTS-----